-Carpet is a great floor covering option for a finished basement, for several reasons.
+Carpet can be a good idea for a floor covering option for a finished basement for several reasons.
 Carpet is warm, soft, and cushioned, making it ideal for covering the cold cement floor.
-In addition, carpet is one of the most flexible floor covering materials, so even if your cement floor is not perfectly level, carpet can be installed right over it, without the need to level the floor or otherwise prep it first.
+In addition, you can absolutely carpet a basement floor because carpet is one of the most flexible floor-covering materials.
+So even if your cement floor is not perfectly level, carpet can be installed right over it, without the need to level the floor or otherwise prep it first.

-Many people wonder what type of carpet they can use in the basement, and if there is a certain type that is better for underground living than others.
-A common concern is regarding higher moisture levels that are often found in basements, as compared to above-ground living areas of the home.
+You might be wondering what type of carpet you should use in the basement, and if there is a certain type that is better for underground living than others.
+A common concern you may have is whether carpet can withstand a basement's higher moisture levels compared to above-ground living areas of the home.

 Here are some guidelines to help you choose the best carpet for the basement.

 Carpet fibers come in two categories: synthetic (man-made) fibers and natural fibers.
 Synthetic fibers are the best choice for basements because they are more “breathable”—meaning that they do not retain moisture the way that natural fibers do.

 Basements are naturally damp because they are underground.
 Therefore, your floor covering material has to be able to withstand increased moisture levels.
 Synthetic fibers are able to release the moisture, to avoid the risk of mold or mildew occurring in or under the carpet.